bchiang7/v4/src/content/about/index.md

 Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.

-Here's a few technologies I've been working with recently:
+Here are a few technologies I've been working with recently: